munificent/craftinginterpreters/book/local-variables.md

 current scope is always at the end of the array.
 When we declare a new variable, we start at the end and work backwards looking for an existing variable with the same name.
 If we find one in the current scope, we report the error.
-Otherwise, if we reach the beginning of the array or a variable owned by another scope then we know this scope doesn't contain a variable with the same name.
+Otherwise, if we reach the beginning of the array or a variable owned by another scope then we know we've checked all of the existing variables in the scope.

 To see if two identifiers are the same we use: